-Michael Mann’s magnificent Heat is a tragic drama par excellence.
+Writer/director Michael Mann’s magnificent crime thriller HEAT is a tragic drama par excellence.

 I couldn’t believe it.
-Heat, writer/director Michael Mann’s magnificent crime drama is now 20 years old.
+HEAT, writer/director Michael Mann’s magnificent crime drama is now 20 years old.
 Watching it again recently, it felt as though it were made yesterday.
 Everything about it seemed fresh, urgent and vital.
-From the incredible ensemble cast headed by 2 actors absolutely at the top of their game – Robert De Niro and Al Pacino – to the unbelievable bank robbery and getaway sequence, which in 1995 when the film was released, I’d never seen done quite the way Mann does it, to the breathtaking 7-minute diner face-off.
+From the incredible ensemble cast headed by two actors absolutely at the top of their game – Robert De Niro and Al Pacino – to the unbelievable bank robbery and getaway sequence which in 1995 when the film was released, I’d never seen done quite the way Mann does it, to the breathtaking 7-minute diner face-off.
 It’s all amazing stuff and like all classics, you can watch it again and again.

-At 170 minutes, Heat isn’t a short movie but the length allows it to take its time in developing the story and characters – no finer example being the meeting of Hanna and McCauley for a cup of coffee in the famous diner scene – it’s like a great novel and Mann paces the whole thing to perfection with a team of 4 editors including the great William Goldenberg (going on after this to the likes of Pleasantville, Seabiscuit, Argo and Zero Dark Thirty).
+At 170 minutes, HEAT isn’t a short movie but the length allows it to take its time in developing the story and characters – no finer example being the meeting of Hanna and McCauley for a cup of coffee in the famous diner scene – it’s like a great novel and Mann paces the whole thing to perfection with a team of four editors including the great William Goldenberg (going on after this to the likes of Pleasantville, Seabiscuit, Argo and Zero Dark Thirty).
 And then there’s that bank robbery and getaway!

-I was lucky enough to discover when watching the DVD of Heat, that the 2nd disc of extras contained some of the best behind-the-scenes shorts that I’ve seen on a par with the 90 minute one on The Social Network.
-Made in 2005 to celebrate the movie’s 10 year anniversary, the documentaries total around an hour of interviews with Mann and the majority of the cast and crew, giving you a truly illuminating insight into how the film was made.
+I was lucky enough to discover when watching the DVD of HEAT, that the second disc of extras contained some of the best behind-the-scenes documentaries that I’ve seen – on a par with the 90-minute one on The Social Network (check that out too).
+Made in 2005 to celebrate the movie’s 10-year anniversary, the documentaries total around an hour of interviews with Mann and the majority of the cast and crew, giving you a truly illuminating insight into how the film was made.
 Riveting stuff if you can get your hands on a copy.